equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 Now this 3 steps is much better practice from coding perspective.
 You are writing clean decoupled easy to test code.
 But it will definitely take more time than with Rails.
-Rails has no worse coding practice but focused on productivity faster implementation time.
+Rails has worse coding practice but implementation is focused on productivity and faster implementation time.

 > It's not a design choice.
 Functional programming is more explicit way
 > of writing code, so you need to pass everything, therefore it